-On the other hand, there are thousands of happy customers that left their positive feedback on one particular platform.
+On the other hand, there are thousands of happy customers that left their positive feedback on one particular platform (TrustPilot).

 Fees are variable and often come by surprise.
 Western Union’s website admits that “Fees start at $4.99 to send up to $20 online.”
 But they never explain what the full range of fees is, on our testing we have been charged as much as $160 to send $4,000 abroad! (through debit card funding).
-That is absolutely ridiculous and much higher than its competitors which are charging at around 2% for debit card usage and usually not additional wire fees.
+That is remarkably more expensive than it would have cost with some of their competitors like Transferwise or Currencyfair.

 For mobile transfers, the fee is more reasonable but still very high: $1 for up to $10 sent.